 Example: Awkward: "The reason I chose this option is it."
 Better: "I chose this option because..." or "This is why I chose this option."

 4. Use "It" for Emphasis: In some cases, ending a sentence with "it" can be stylistically effective, particularly when "it" carries significant meaning or serves as the focus of the sentence.
-This can help emphasize the key point and make the writing more engaging.
+This can help highlight the key point and make the writing more engaging.

 Example: "I asked him to complete the task, and he finally did it."
 (Emphasizes the completion of the task.)